nvkelso/geo-how-to/README.md

 The tips and tricks here are oriented to BYOD (bring your down data) mapping and OpenStreetMap obliquely.

+Presentation cartography and basic inventory mapping is the focus here.
+Spatial analytics is touched upon briefly but is not the main focus.
+This site makes assumptions that OpenSource GIS mostly means: PostGIS as a spatial data store and Mapnik as a rendering engine, a Mappy CSS styling language like Cascadenik or Carto to setup the layers and their appearance.
+Interactivity is briefly touched on.
+Actually embedding the resulting tile assets is briefly touched on.

 _Looking for an overview of OSM instead?
 Check out the [Switch2osm](http://switch2osm.org/) site._

 ## Getting started